thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 title: Iterating through Dynamic Select Options with Selenium
 ---

-In this post I'll show how to iterate through all of the dropdown menus in a form that uses [SELECT] (http://www.w3schools.com/tags/tag_select.asp) elements whose option values are dynamically generated.
-I'll show how [Selenium](https://selenium-python.readthedocs.org/) can be used to wait for the option values to load.
+In this post I'll use [Selenium](https://selenium-python.readthedocs.org/) to show how to iterate through dropdown menus in a form that uses [SELECT] (http://www.w3schools.com/tags/tag_select.asp) elements whose option values are dynamically generated.
+I'll provide a technique that can be used to determine when the option values have loaded.
 I'll wrap up the post by refactoring the code into a more generic solution, which is useful since this use-case arises frequently in scraping.

 ## Background